Welcome to the Unitarian Universalist Church of Lancaster (UUCL)

 Our purpose is not to tell you who to be or what to believe, but to help each of us to find greater meaning in our lives.
 We have no creeds.
 We believe in the intrinsic worth of all people and in life’s creative power.
 We offer a community of faith that reveres the interconnected web of all life, and that calls on us to work to make a difference in the world.

-We are a church of liberal religious tradition and heritage, one with ancient and deep roots.
+We are a church of progressive spiritual tradition and heritage, one with ancient and deep roots.
 We are a diverse community that encourages spiritual growth and the practice of our beliefs through active involvement in the church and in the world.
-We are a religious community embracing a common faith expressed by our commitment to the UU Principles and Purposes.
+We are a religious community embracing a common faith expressed by our commitment to the eight principles.

 Our Mission Statement